- Image 01

 I'm just a front-ender who makes his work a general interest.
 The old line of 'thats cool, how did they do that!?' is one that visits me on a daily basis.

 I've worked for over 10 years as a graphic designer with some of Dublin's best design houses, learning from some of the best creatives at that time.
 My interest in the web grew as did its popularity, so the process of moving into web design and then front end development was an exciting transition to make.
-But, what was behind the design that made that 'click!?'... time to investigate... so i did, and have been in the front end development space for over 7 years professionally with over 4 years developing in Australia to date, creating fully responsive websites while expanding my knowledge into a wider tech stack.
+But, what was behind the design that made that 'click!?'... time to investigate... so i did, and have been in the front end development space since 2013 professionally with over 7 years working in Australia to date, creating fully responsive websites while expanding my knowledge into a wider tech stack.

 what i do